Jobs in sport and exercise science – 9 to consider

 #1 Accredited exercise scientist

-An accredited exercise scientist (AES) devisies tailored exercise plans to promote health and wellbeing and also to mitigate as much as possible against injury or the development of a medical condition.
-They can use their skills and knowledge to help individuals, or improve an athlete’s performance.
+An accredited exercise scientist (AES) devises tailored exercise plans to promote health and wellbeing and also to mitigate as much as possible against injury or the development of a medical condition.
+They can use their skills and knowledge to help individuals or enhance an athlete’s performance.
 As an AES, you could even work with corporations to improve the wellbeing of their staff.

 #2 Athletic trainer

 That’s right, the Olympics and Paralympics are coming to Australia – again!
-And athletic trainers will be a key part of competitors’ success.
-Their expertise is invaluable in professional sports, where fine margins can decide where the biggest prizes go.
+Athletic trainers will play a key role in competitors’ success.
+Their expertise is invaluable in professional sports, where fine margins can determine where the biggest prizes are awarded.
 Plus, they can work in places like schools, colleges, fitness centres and healthcare facilities, helping people maintain their overall health and fitness and improve their performance.

 #3 Biomechanist